FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/components.md

 *   **Responsibility:** A consolidated .NET service that manages the core business logic for the platform.
 This service is organized internally into the following logical domains:
     *   **User Domain:** Manages user profiles, preferences, roles, verification, achievements, and the personal "Arsenal" of notes.
 It is the authority for user identity.
     *   **Quests Domain:** Owns the core learning loop, including academic management (Syllabuses, Enrollments), Quests, Skill Trees, and Game Sessions.
-    *   **Social Domain:** Manages all multi-user features like Parties, Guilds, and real-time social interactions.
+    *   **Social Domain:** Manages all multi-user features like Parties and Guilds.
+    *   **Meeting Domain:** Manages meeting scheduling, persistence, and integration with external providers like Google Meet.
     *   **AI Proxy:** Acts as a secure, internal gateway for all communications with the Gemini API.
 *   **Technology Stack:** .NET 9, C#, SignalR.